Sunday, February 15, 2015

 But he wasn't dead.
 He was taken prisoner, perhaps wounded.
 On 17 May word of his suvival reached his regiment in Boston, and he was restored to the muster rolls; as a formality, he was transferred to another company in early 1776 so that another man could be put into the grenadier company in his place.

 By that time Davis was being held in Ipswich, a coastal town some distance north of Boston.
 He was in good company.
-A number of other prisoners had been taken under various circumstances; in October 1776 there were sixteen British soldiers being held in Ipswich, along with of three their wives and four children.
+A number of other prisoners had been taken under various circumstances; in October 1776 there were sixteen British soldiers being held in Ipswich, along with three of their wives and four children.
 But good company invites collusion.
 At dusk on 7 May 1777, after two years as a prisoner of war, Davis escaped with two fellow prisoners.
 It was almost three full weeks before they were advertised in the newspapers: